 We recommend you set your test budget in accordance with the amount that is usually, based on your experience, enough to estimate your campaign’s/offer’s performance.

 However, you should always take the available volumes of traffic on specific GEOs into account.
-If selected geo has got a huge volume of traffic (for example, IN, PK, BR), it is better to set a higher test budget to be able to test more zones and, thus, get more traffic.
+If the selected geo has got a huge volume of traffic (for example, IN, PK, BR), it is better to set a higher test budget to be able to test more zones and, thus, get more traffic.

-If selected geo has a low traffic volume, it is advisable to set a smaller test budget.
+If the selected geo has a low traffic volume, it is advisable to set a smaller test budget.
 Otherwise, a Testing Period may last for several days.

 Please note: the minimum test budget for the CPC campaign is $5.

 Test impressions limit per zone

 This option will exclude zones that do not bring a single click, after a certain number of impressions has been sent to it, from the campaign’s rotation.
 This will prevent you from buying unnecessary traffic that does not show good results with your offer.

 To evaluate the effectiveness of a campaign, it is necessary to send a certain amount of traffic to the offer and measure its early results.
 You have to set a test budget, which will be used to buy traffic for evaluation.
 A special algorithm will be applied to calculate an optimal bid for each specific zone.

 If the overall cost of received clicks covers, or is higher than, the expenses of the tested traffic, a test is considered free since you are only paying for clicks.